zhad3/zrenderer/README.md

 | Endpoint | Method | Content-Type |
 | --- | --- | --- |
 | /render | POST | application/json |

+Each request requires an access token to be supplied via the query parameter `accesstoken`.

 #### Request
 The endpoint accepts a request in json format with the following attributes: